-I’ve definitely know what the feeling of fatigue is and lately I’ve been experiencing it more.
-I’m basically healthy for an older adult so I know this tiredness is caused by other than sickness.
-To be on the safe side, I did check out my fatigue with my doctor to insure that there were no physical causes that was generating this tiredness.
+I’ve known what the feeling of fatigue is; lately, I’ve been experiencing it more.
+I’m healthy for an older adult, so I see this tiredness is caused by other than sickness.
+To be safe, I checked out my fatigue with my doctor to ensure that no physical causes generated this tiredness.

-Since I’m basically well, I know it has to do with one or all of the following: What I’m eating, thinking and doing.
-I’m generating a lot of effort and using up my natural energy, which is causing a build up of stress in my body.
-We all know that there is a connection between what we eat, think and do and how our body processes it.
+Since I’m well, I know it has to do with one or all of the following: What I’m eating, thinking, and doing.
+I’m generating a lot of effort and using up my natural energy, causing stress in my body.
+We all know there is a connection between what we eat, think and do and how our body processes it.

-I could use the holiday season as an excuse because I’ve added more to my “to do” list.
-Yet, the tiredness was there before the season came upon me.
+I could use the holiday season as an excuse because I’ve added more to my “to-do” list.
+The tiredness was there before the season came upon me.

-Lately, I’ve been mumbling under my breathe, “I’m so tired.”
+Lately, I’ve been mumbling, “I’m so tired.”
 Do you do that too?

 George D. Zgourides and Christie S. Zgourides wrote:: “…a pervasive feeling of a total shortage of energy.
-If you are able to function at all, it is only due to an immense effort of the will.” (“Stop Feeling Tired!
+If you can function at all, it is only due to an immense effort of the will.” (“Stop Feeling Tired!
 10 Mind-Body Steps to Fight Fatigue and Feel Your Best“)

 Today I listened to my tiredness.
 I acknowledged I was tired.
-Yes, I had things to do, but I did it differently.
-Instead of this massive push to get things done, I slowed down and just enjoyed what I was doing.
+Yes, I had things to do, but I did them differently.
+Instead of this massive push to get things done, I slowed down and enjoyed my work.
 In this case, I was doing the wash.
-Now we all know that we try to get over with this chore as quickly as possible.
+We all know we try to get over this chore as quickly as possible.
 I just kept slowing myself down.
-I had to do the wash and rushing wasn’t going to get it done faster.
+I had to do the wash, and rushing wasn’t going to get it done faster.
 All the rushing did was accelerate my thoughts about how much I had to do today before going out.

 Do your thoughts exhaust you?
-I’m constantly thinking about what I have to do, how to do it and when I can do it.
-I know I’m not alone in generating this pressure cooker of “to do” lists.
-Intellectually we know there is no way we can do it all, yet I, and others that I have met, feel that they ‘should” do it all.
+I’m always thinking about what I have to do, how to do it, and when I can do it.
+I know I’m not alone in generating this pressure cooker of “to-do” lists.
+Intellectually we know there is no way we can do it all, yet I and others I know feel that they ‘should” do it all.

-The first thing to do in eliminating tiredness is erase all reference to the word ‘should.’
-That word saps so much energy from our body because we carry a large laundry list of what we should be doing in our heads.
+The first thing to do to eliminate tiredness is to erase all references to the word ‘should.’
+That word saps so much energy from our bodies because we carry an extensive laundry list of what we should be doing in our heads.
 Instead, replace ‘should’ with ‘want.’
-As soon as you state to yourself “I want to do this,” your energy level changes.
+As soon as you state to yourself, “I want to do this,” your energy level changes.

 Listen to yourself today.
-Just sit with your tiredness and ask, “what do I need in order to feel better?”
+Just sit with your tiredness and ask, “what do I need to feel better?”
 If you have the time, rest.
-If you don’t, then take the time to be present with what you are doing and stop the daily battle of your ‘to do’ list within yourself.
+If you don’t, then take the time to be present with what you are doing and stop the daily battle of your ‘to-do’ list within yourself.

 “To fully enjoy the ‘richness’ of our lives, we need to stop long enough to visit with ourselves.”